Jon Johansson: Education and academic career

+Political career

 Following the 2017 New Zealand general election it was announced that Johansson would serve as the chief of staff for New Zealand First, succeeding David Broome.
 This announcement was met with surprise, including from political commentator Bryce Edwards and Sir Bob Jones.
 New Zealand First was defeated in the 2020 election and Johansson became a communications consultant and newspaper columnist.
 One column reflected on things he regretted during his time as chief of staff: he nominated the government's decision to place responsibility for purchasing SeaGuardian drones with the Defence Force rather than the National Emergency Management Agency and reforming, rather than ending, the sport of greyhound racing.

-He returned to politics after the 2023 election when New Zealand First was re-elected, taking a position as a special advisor on foreign affairs to New Zealand First leader and foreign affairs minister Winston Peters.
+He returned to politics after the 2023 election when New Zealand First was re-elected, taking a position as a special advisor on foreign affairs to New Zealand First leader and Foreign Affairs Minister Winston Peters.

+In September 2026, Johansson was appointed as New Zealand Ambassador to Sweden by Foreign Minister Peters.

 Scholarship

 Orewa Speech

 Johansson published a criticism of the Orewa Speech, which was delivered by Don Brash, the then-Leader of the Opposition: "Whether intended or not, the Orewa speech reinforced the ignorant and racist stereotype that Māori were 'savages' before the 'gift' of European civilisation was visited upon them."
 This article appeared in a 2004 issue of Political Science, for which Johansson was guest editor.